Skip to main content

 Protecting Your Investment

-• Implant success depends on osseointegration—bone growing around the titanium post
+• Implant success depends on osseointegration — bone growing around the titanium post

 • This process takes 3–6 months and requires a stable, undisturbed healing environment

-• Do NOT wiggle, touch, or apply pressure to the implant site
+• Do not wiggle, touch, or apply pressure to the implant site

 • If you have a temporary crown or healing abutment, be extremely gentle